 Begin with Qualitative research, Ethnography and In-Depth Interviews, to gain a deeper understanding of the category, consumer and shopper.
 Identify unmet needs or issues with existing or competitive packaging to understand opportunities.
 Simple audits of the store conditions and competitive packages are also helpful input at this stage.

-At this stage you can look at assessing existing structures in the marketplace as well as competitive designs.
+Look at assessing existing structures in the marketplace as well as competitive designs.
 At the discovery phase it is important to also have the context of the shelf to understand the amount of complexity in the category.

 The discovery phase can often help inform the design brief with insights that can help direct design.